clojure/data.priority-map/README.md

 A common mistake is to try to solve this with a custom comparator:

-    (priority-map
+    (priority-map-by
       (fn [[priority1 _] [priority2 _]] (< priority1 priority2))
       :a [2 :apple], :b [1 :banana], :c [3 :carrot])

 This will not work!
+Although it may appear to work with these particular values, it is not safe.
 In Clojure, like Java, all comparators must be *total orders*, meaning that you can't have a "tie" unless the objects you are comparing are in fact equal.
-The above comparator breaks that rule because `[2 :apple]` and `[2 :apricot]` tie, but are not equal.
+The above comparator breaks that rule because objects such as `[2 :apple]` and `[2 :apricot]` would tie, but are not equal.

 The correct way to construct such a priority map is by specifying a keyfn, which is used to compute or extract the true priority from the priority map's vals.
 (Note: It might seem a little odd that the priority-extraction function is called a *key*fn, even though it is applied to the map's values.
 This terminology is based on the docstring of clojure.core/sort-by, which uses `keyfn` for the function which computes the *sort keys*.)

 In the above example,